Animal Behaviour

 From evolutionary development to environmental stimuli, animal behaviour is shaped by a range of factors.
 This masters course is your chance to explore them in detail – not only developing your understanding of the theoretical principles of behaviour, but also learning how to harness these principles to tackle real-world animal welfare and conservation issues.

 It’s an area that covers a diverse range of disciplines, from a strong numerical approach in the classroom, to a practical approach in the lab and in the field.
-While the course is built around strong core units, it also offers the flexibility to explore specialist areas, such as genetics and GIS.
+The course is built around strong core units that address the interaction between environment, experience, and physiology in the development and dynamics of animal behaviour.

-As well as expert analytical abilities and practical research techniques, you’ll leave us with an in-depth understanding of animal physiology, and how experience and environment combine to create behaviour.
+As well as expert analytical abilities and practical research techniques, you’ll leave us with an in-depth understanding of how animal physiology, experience and environment combine to create behaviour.
 All of this knowledge prepares you to pursue a range of career paths, from animal management to education or further research.

 Career prospects

-The practical nature of our course opens a wide range of career paths including animal management, pest control, teaching, environmental education and more.
-You could go on work for a variety of organisations from charities and wildlife parks to ecological and environmental consultancy.
+The practical nature of our course prepares you for a wide range of career paths including animal management, conservation, teaching, environmental education and more.
+You could go on to work for a variety of organisations, from charities and wildlife parks to ecological and environmental consultancy.

 Some of our graduates have gone into roles for organisations such as Defra, Natural England, Peak District National Park, the BBC, RSPCA, RSPB, Zoos and aquaria.